Martha Creek Provincial Park

 Group picnic shelter at Martha Creek is reservable

-New for 2016: The group picnic shelter at Martha Creek is reservable.
-BC Parks’ visitors will be able to reserve this picnic shelter on the Discover Camping website beginning on March 9 for up to 12 months in advance of their arrival date.
+The group picnic shelter at Martha Creek is reservable.
+BC Parks’ visitors are able to reserve this picnic shelter on the Discover Camping website up to 12 months in advance of their arrival date.

 About This Park